Is the quality of goods and services getting worse?

-But don't be surprised.
-The rusty one is the new one!
+Now, don't be too surprised: the rusty one is the new one!
 They were kept together, in exactly the same kitchen drawer and were used by the same people.
 Of course, there is no sharpness or good performance in the new can opener anymore.
-The old one still does the job much better.
+The old one does the job much better.

 I did not keep the new can opener's receipt and the packaging that promised customer satisfaction and many years of warranty.
-Even if I did, nobody would believe that I have not stored it in a bucket of salty water somewhere in the garden.
-So, the relatively new can opener is about to proceed to the rubbish bin.
+And even if I did, nobody would believe that I have not stored it in a bucket of salty water somewhere in the garden.
+So, the relatively new can opener is about to go to the rubbish bin.

-Luckily, I did not ditch the old can opener out after buying the “new” one.
-It still works much better that the rusty one.
+Luckily, I did not throw the old can opener out after buying the “new” one.
+It still works, and does so much better that the rusty rubbish.
 I will be using the old can opener until I find a quality substitution.
 If I ever find it.

 This example may look petty and insignificant, but it is just the most recent one.
 I could move on and discuss old garden tools that are indestructible, old furniture made of real timber that serves generations, old cars that run for 50 years, old houses that stand for centuries...

 It is becoming increasingly difficult to find quality products.
 Somebody who says that everything is getting worse may be quite right.